-SUMMARY: These special conditions are issued to Pilatus Aircraft Ltd., for an Amended Type Certificate for the Model PC-12/47E airplane.
-This airplane will have novel and unusual design features when compared to the state of technology envisaged in the applicable airworthiness standards.
-These novel and unusual design features include the installation of electronic flight instrument system (EFIS) displays Model APEX manufactured by Honeywell for which the applicable regulations do not contain adequate or appropriate airworthiness standards for the protection of these systems from the effects of high intensity radiated fields (HIRF).
+SUMMARY: These special conditions are issued to S-TEC Corporation, One S-TEC Way Municipal Airport, Mineral Wells, TX 76067, for a Supplemental Type Certificate for the models listed under the heading "Type Certification Basis."
+These special conditions include various airplane models to streamline the certification process as recommended from completed Safer Sky Programs.
+The primary objective of streamlining the certification process is to improve the safety of the airplane fleet by fostering the incorporation of both new technologies that can be certificated affordably under 14 CFR part 23.
+The airplanes will have novel and unusual design features when compared to the state of technology envisaged in the applicable airworthiness standards.
+These novel and unusual design features include the installation of single or dual Meggitt Avionics Magic electronic flight instrument system (EFIS) manufactured by Meggitt Avionics, for which the applicable regulations do not contain adequate or appropriate airworthiness standards for the protection of these systems from the effects of high intensity radiated fields (HIRF).
 These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to the airworthiness standards applicable to these airplanes.

-DATES: The effective date of these special conditions is November 30.
-2007.
-Comments must be received on or before January 9, 2008.
+DATES: The effective date of these special conditions is December 18, 2002.
+Comments must be received on or before before February 3, 2003.

-ADDRESSES: Comments may be mailed in duplicate to: Federal Aviation Administration, Regional Counsel, ACE-7, Attention: Rules Docket Clerk, Docket No. CE276, Room 506, 901 Locust, Kansas City, Missouri 64106.
-All comments must be marked: Docket No. CE276.
-Comments may be inspected in the Rules Docket weekdays, except Federal holidays, between 7:30 a.m. and 4 p.m.
+ADDRESSES: Comments may be mailed in duplicate to: Federal Aviation Administration, Regional Counsel, ACE-7, Attention: Rules Docket Clerk, Docket No. CE193, Room 506, 901 Locust, Kansas City, Missouri 64106.
+All comments must be marked: Docket No. CE193.
+Comments may be inspected in the Rules Docket weekdays, except

+Federal holidays, between 7:30 a.m. and 4:00 p.m.

-FOR FURTHER INFORMATION CONTACT: Jim Brady, Aerospace Engineer, Standards Office (ACE-111), Small Airplane Directorate, Aircraft Certification Service, Federal Aviation Administration, 901 Locust, Room 301, Kansas City, Missouri 64106; telephone (816) 329-4132.
+FOR FURTHER INFORMATION CONTACT: Wes Ryan, Aerospace Engineer, Standards Office (ACE-110), Small Airplane Directorate, Aircraft Certification Service, Federal Aviation Administration, 901 Locust, Room 301, Kansas City, Missouri 64106; telephone (816) 329-4127.

-SUPPLEMENTARY INFORMATION: The FAA has determined that notice and opportunity for prior public comment hereon are impracticable because these procedures would significantly delay issuance of the approval design and thus delivery of the affected aircraft.
+SUPPLEMENTARY INFORMATION: The FAA has determined that notice and opportunity for prior public comment hereon are impracticable because these procedures would significantly delay issuance of the design approval and thus delivery of the affected aircraft.
 In addition, the substance of these special conditions has been subject to the public comment process in several prior instances with no substantive comments received.
 The FAA, therefore, finds that good cause exists for making these special conditions effective upon issuance.